This is one of the worst threads I've ever seen. You guys are repeating yourselves over and over again...

 I only want to pick out Tilt's and Alex' posts to point out what I mean, because as I see it they represent the two different views from where most of the paticipants are approaching the issue.
-Both of you are right within their own appropriate point of view in relation to time, but wrong within the other if the other point of view will be excluded.
+Both of you are right within their own appropriate point of view in relation to time, but wrong within the other if the other point of view will

 Alex' understanding on choice seems to be this: